This is the approach to learning digital marketing that almost nobody talks about.

 - They learn the wrong way

-There’s a much better way to learn marketing.
-Once I understood this, it took my marketing abilities to a new level.
+There is a much better way to learn marketing.
+Once I understood this, I was able to accelerate my career in marketing.

 Sadly, most marketing gurus won’t teach you this approach.
 Because it’s not profitable for them.
 They can’t make any money from you if you follow this approach.